adityasingh770-protonmail/Data_Engineer_Assessment/readme.md

 ## Overview

 This project implements a complete ETL pipeline to normalize property data from JSON format into a relational MySQL database.
-The solution transforms denormalized property records containing mixed attributes (property details, HOA data, rehab estimates, valuations) into a properly normalized relational schema.
+The solution transforms denormalized property records containing mixed attributes (property details, HOA data, rehab estimates, valuations) into a properly normalized relational chema.

 ## Project Structure